 After the initial examination, we will get more information on your facial features, the size of your jaws and the position of your teeth, so we can plan your orthodontic treatment.
-We do this by taking diagnostic records, which consist of digital photographs, X-rays and plaster molds of your teeth.
+We do this by taking diagnostic records, which consist of digital photographs, X-rays and impressions of your teeth.
+We have the iTero digital scanner to provide you with the latest in technology and avoid goopy impressions.

 The results from your diagnostic records will be presented to you at a consultation appointment.
 Using your diagnostic records we will finalize a treatment plan.
 Depending on the complexity of your orthodontic treatment, this consultation can take place in the office or over the phone.